Peanut Butter Blossoms

 The cookie dough is simple, with peanut butter, butter, and brown sugar as the main flavor-givers.
 They also provide the soft chewy texture in the baked cookie.
 The only thing I changed in Mom’s recipe is that hers calls for shortening rather than butter.
 If you prefer shortening, go ahead with that.

-Once the dough is made, portion it out (I like to use this small scoop) and roll it into balls.
-Then roll the balls around in a bowl of granulated sugar.
+- Roll in sugar: Roll the cookie dough balls in granulated sugar.
 This creates a sparkly, lightly crackly crust to the baked soft cookie.

 I think this recipe is the best.
 There’s great peanut butter flavor, plus wonderful texture.
 And the size is perfect, not too big, not too small.